kupske/kupske.github.io/_pages/cv.md

   - Title: Opacidade Fonológica: uma solução via Teoria da Otimidade Conexionista para um problema cartesiano
 - **BA in Language Sciencese**, University of Nottingham, Nottingham - England, 2008
 - **Lic. in Modern Languages (English and English Literature)**, Federal University of Santa Maria, Santa Maria - Brazil 2007

-## Experience

-- 2017--*current*: ** Full Professor (with tenure) of English and English/Portuguese Phonetics and Phonology** at the Federal University of Bahia, Salvador, Brazil, in the Department of English Studies
-- 2012--2017: **Professor of English and English Linguistics** at the Community University of Chapecó, Chapecó, Brazil
-- 2014--2015: **Visiting Researcher** at the University College London, London, England
-- 2012--2017: **Professor of English and English Linguistics** at the Community University of Chapecó, Chapecó, Brazil
-- 2010--2011: **Substitute Professor of English** Federal University of Santa Maria, Santa Maria - Brazil
-- 2004--2007: **Teacher of English as a Foreign Language** at diferent language institutes

 ---